 We accept kitchen cabinets in clean, unbroken state with doors and hardware included.
-Custom trims and countertops will also be removed.
 Preferred kitchens are joined cabinets, less than 20 years old and are easily accessible.
 Built in kitchens can be difficult and require on-site inspections prior to acceptance.
+Certain countertops may not be accepted.

 Our removal crew consists of Habitat employees and skilled volunteers.
-Any power, water or gas disconnects and capping will be done by licensed tradesman at or below market rate.
-Your kitchen space will be left contractor ready, meanings floors will be swept and any extra refuse from the removal has been taken away giving your contractor a fresh space to work with.
-We will complete pre and post inspections with the donor to ensure your satisfaction.
+Any power, water or gas disconnects and capping will need to be done by licensed tradesmen prior to removal.
+Your kitchen space will be left clean and swept; pre-and post-removal inspections with the donor will be done to ensure your satisfaction.

 How long does it take?

-A typical kitchen can be removed in four hours or less providing disconnects have been completed.
+A typical kitchen can be removed in four hours or less providing disconnects have been completed prior to our arrival.

 What happens to my old kitchen?